gruber-sciencelab/MAPP/README.md

 ### Additional notes

 * The most important output of the whole workflow will be collected and summarized in a compressed directory: `summary.tar.bz2` located inside the MAPP directory.
+All results are available in per-module output directories: `modules/*/output`.
+These folders also contain corresponding logs: both cluster submission info as well as per-job standard output and error streams.
+Logs of top-level snakemake rules will be stored under `logs` upon succesfull finish of the workflow.
 * In case the user would like to provide a custom set of PWMs - please do not use "|" character in the motifs' names.
 It is reserved.
 * Please note that in case Miniconda is not installed in the default `$HOME` directory of the user the path in `jobscript.sh` file for each of the Snakemake profiles might need to be modified.
 * In case of analysing very big datasets default resources specified in cluster configuration files (for example: `configs/slurm-config.json`) might need to be adjusted.